Local SEO for Small Businesses in Olympia & Seattle (2026 Guide)

 • What action a visitor should take next

 If your site is vague about any of those, rankings and conversions both suffer.
-This is also why your article on website mistakes that cost customers fits so naturally into this cluster.
+This is also why your article on website mistakes that cost customers fits naturally into this cluster.

 1. Use Local Keywords With Real Geographic Intent